prclibo/kitti_eval/README.md

     ./evaluate_object_3d_offline groundtruth_dir result_dir

 Note that you don't have to detect over all KITTI training data.
 The evaluator only evaluates samples whose result files exist.

+### Updates

+- June, 2017:
+  * Fixed the bug of detection box filtering based on min height according to KITTI's note on 25.04.2017.